 Approximately 3.7 million women give birth in the United States every year.
 That’s a lot of women whose bodies are going through tremendous physical and physiological changes.
 And who’s helping them navigate those changes?
-Who’s guiding them toward healing ?
+Who’s guiding them toward healing?
 Who’s helping minimize some of the serious conditions so many will encounter down the road, if untreated?
-(Incontinence,… Continue reading Where The PTs at?
-This Population Could Really Use Your Help
+(Incontinence, low… Continue reading This Population Could Use More Skilled PTs…

 In the video below, NAIOMT Guest Faculty Jessica McKinney, PT, MS reviews important medical screening elements for physical therapists working with pregnant patients.
 For more expert guidance, join Jessica and Susan Clinton for Manual Therapy and Pregnancy!